Aidar5/nattoeng/docs/source/book/03_start/1_ipython.rst

     In [1]:

 The “quit” command is used to exit.
-The following is how Ipython will be used.
+The following is how IPython will be used.

 To get acquainted with the interpreter, you can use it as a calculator: